 Your doctor is likely to ask you a number of questions, including:

-- Do you have a history of stroke or blood clots?
+- Do you have a history of strokes or blood clots?

 - Do you have a history of pregnancy complications, such as high blood pressure, miscarriage or stillbirth?